visipedia/iwildcam_comp/readme.md

 ### Acknowledgements

-Data is primarily provided by Erin Boydston (USGS) and Justin Brown (NPS).
+Data is primarily provided by Erin Boydston (USGS), Justin Brown (NPS), and the Idaho Department of Fish and Game (IDFG).